zhanksun/zhanksun.github.io/_pages/service.md

 <br/> Hong Kong <br/>☎️ +852 3442 8650 [☎️](https://zhanksun.github.io/images/WeChat.jpg)

+To start a check list, write this:

+- [ ] this is not checked
+- [ ] this is too
+- [x] but this is checked

 *[MSOM]: Manufacturing & Service Operations Management *[POMS]: Production and Operations Management Society